panglesd/slipshow/docs/use-speaker-view.rst

 The speaker view and complex workflow
 =====================================

-Slipshow tries to synchronize the two presentation view.
+Slipshow aims to synchronize the two presentation views.
 For instance, if you press :kbd:`Right arrow` in one, it changes step in both.
 Similarly for drawing.

 However, there are things that cannot really be synchronized.
 For instance, if